It all started in the 1940s . . .

 a short story by Scott Pearson

-Carlton, Minnesota, late June 1955.
+Carlton, Minnesota, July 1956.
 Ginny struggles to hide the existence of her son Danny from her family—who are increasingly worried about her reclusive behavior—and her alcoholic ex-husband, who has never gotten over how their marriage ended.

 All rights reserved.
 No part of this site may be copied or reproduced without permission.